JDDoesDev/docksal-book/content/intro-docker/docker-basics/docker-components/_index.md

 ### Docker components

-Docker is built on multiple components: like
+Docker is built on multiple components:

 {{% children %}}